 - 1. Update the grant application, review and award process for SMIP.
-(SCMPr Staff, NYC DEP, PAC) - Continue an open enrollment for Local Flood Analysis projects - 2.
+(SCMPr Staff, NYC DEP, PAC) - SMIP grant round 2017-2018 Received 14 formal applications pending DCSWCD district board approval - Continue an open enrollment for Local Flood Analysis projects - 2.
 Maintain information on the status of awarded grants and future grant rounds through the Catskillstreams.org website (SCMPr Staff, NYC DEP) - 3.
 Regularly prepare and distribute press releases on the accomplishments of the recipients of SMIP grants.
 (SCMPr Staff, grant recipients) - 4.
-Expand the scope of the SMIP grant funding to support flood hazard mitigation projects identified through the Local Flood Analysis (LFA) under the LFHMP - 5.
+Expand the scope of the SMIP grant funding to support flood hazard mitigation projects identified through the Local Flood Analysis (LFA) under the Local Flood Mitigation Program (LFHMP) - 5.
 Create opportunities for the delegation of project design tasks to grant recipients, their consultants or consultants to DCSWCD. - 6.
-Award additional grants in 2017 and 2018
+Award additional grants in 2019

-SMIP grants to be completed in 2017-2018 are listed below:
+SMIP grants to be completed in 2018-2019 are listed below: